N0tYourK1nd/PenelopePatch/README.md

-# PenelopePlus / Penelope+
+# PenelopePatch / Penelope+

 An extension kit for [penelope-shell-handler](https://github.com/brightio/penelope) (tested against v0.19.1).

-PenelopePlus injects a module loader into penelope at install time.
+PenelopePatch injects a module loader into penelope at install time.
 Modules are Python files dropped into the `modules/` directory and picked up automatically on each session.
 It also patches several upstream behaviours around Windows shell handling.

 The main goal of this tool/patch is to extend functionality in a way that's similar to NetExec's module support, allowing users to quickly and easily add new functionality.